 Career and Salary Information

-The BLS predicted that court reporters will see growth in employment opportunities of 10 percent between 2012 and 2022.
-The annual average wage for court reporters in May 2013 was $54,760, according to the BLS.
+The BLS predicted that court reporters will see growth in employment opportunities of 2 percent between 2014 and 2024.
+The annual median wage for court reporters in May 2015 was $49,500, according to the BLS.
 Wages varied by level of certification, job location and whether the court reporter work was employed full-time or worked freelance.